Organ donation: Distribution

 Location of a transplant center with respect to a donor hospital is given priority due to the effects of Cold Ischemic Time (CIT).
 Once the organ is removed from the donor, blood no longer perfuses through the vessels and begins to starve the cells of oxygen (ischemia).
 Each organ tolerates different ischemic times.
-Hearts and lungs need to be transplanted within 4–6 hours from recovery, liver about 8–10 hours and pancreas about 15 hours; kidneys are the most resilient to ischemia.
+Hearts and lungs need to be transplanted within 4–6 hours from recovery, liver about 8–10 hours, and pancreas about 15 hours; kidneys are the most resilient to ischemia.
 Kidneys packaged on ice can be successfully transplanted 24–36 hours after recovery.
-Developments in kidney preservation have yielded a device that pumps cold preservation solution through the kidneys vessels to prevent Delayed Graft Function (DGF) due to ischemia.
-Perfusion devices, often called kidney pumps, can extend graft survival to 36–48 hours post recovery for kidneys.
-Recently similar devices have been developed for the heart and lungs, in an effort to increase distances procurement teams may travel to recover an organ.
+Developments in kidney preservation have yielded a device that pumps cold preservation solution through the kidney vessels to prevent Delayed Graft Function (DGF) due to ischemia.
+Perfusion devices, often called kidney pumps, can extend graft survival to 36–48 hours post-recovery for kidneys.
+Recently, similar devices have been developed for the heart and lungs, in an effort to increase distances procurement teams may travel to recover an organ.

 Suicide

-People who die by suicide have a higher rate of donating organs than average.
-One reason is lower negative response or refusal rate by the family and relatives, but the explanation for this remains to be clarified.
+People who die by suicide have a higher rate of organ donation than average.
+One reason is a lower negative response or refusal rate among family and relatives, but the explanation for this remains unclarified.
 In addition, donation consent is higher than average from people who have died by suicide.

 Attempted suicide is a common cause of brain death (3.8%), mainly among young men.
-Organ donation is more common in this group compared to other causes of death.
-Brain death may result in legal death, but still with the heart beating, and with mechanical ventilation all other vital organs may be kept completely alive and functional, providing optimal opportunities for organ transplantation.
+Organ donation is more common among this group than among those who die from other causes of death.
+Brain death may result in legal death, but still with the heart beating, and with mechanical ventilation, all other vital organs may be kept completely alive and functional, providing optimal opportunities for organ transplantation.